SNOMED CT to ICD-10-CM Map

 Due to the differences in granularity, emphasis and organizing principles between SNOMED CT and ICD-10-CM, it is not always possible to have a one-to-one map between a SNOMED CT concept and an ICD-10-CM code.
 To address this challenge, this Map follows an approach that is consistent with the approach used by the IHTSDO and WHO in the construction of the SNOMED CT to ICD-10 rule-based map.
 When there is a need to choose between alternative ICD-10-CM codes, each possible target code is represented as a “map rule” (the essence of "rule-based mapping").
 Related map rules are grouped into a "map group".
 Map rules within a map group are evaluated in a prescribed order at run-time, based on contextual information and co-morbidities.
 Each map group will resolve to at most one ICD-10-CM code.
 In the event that a SNOMED CT concept requires more than one ICD-10-CM code to fully represent its meaning, the map will consist of multiple map groups.

 All current pre-coordinated SNOMED CT concepts within three hierarchies,(Clinical findings, Events, and Situations with Explicit Context) are potentially in scope for mapping to ICD-10-CM.
 A priority list of clinically important concepts was identified based on the CORE Problem List Subset of SNOMED CT, which includes frequently seen problems, and the Convergent Medical Terminology contents donated by Kaiser Permanente.
-Only concepts that are in the international release are mapped at this stage.
-Expansion of coverage of the map to other SNOMED CT concepts (e.g. concepts outside the priority list or within the U.S. Extension to SNOMED CT) will depend on user feedback and availability of resources.
+All concepts in the US Extension that are within the mapping scope are mapped.
+Expansion of coverage of the map to other SNOMED CT concepts will depend on user feedback and availability of resources.

-We welcome any questions, comments or suggestions that would improve the quality, accuracy and usability of the Map.
-Please send feedback to Dr. Kin Wah Fung, Lister Hill National Center for Biomedical Communications, National Library of Medicine through NLM Customer Service with the subject line “SNOMED CT to ICD-10-CM Map”.
+We welcome any questions, comments or suggestions that would improve the quality, accuracy, and usability of the subset.
+Please send feedback through the NLM Customer Support form with the subject line "SNOMED CT to ICD-10-CM Map".

 We thank Dr. James Campbell (University of Nebraska) and Dr. David Berglund (National Center for Health Statistics in the Centers for Disease Control and Prevention) for their contributions to the project.
 We made significant use of mapping data previously produced by the IHTSDO and the UK National Health Service (NHS) Terminology Centre, which provided access to data and tools from the SNOMED CT to ICD-10 Crossmap Project, and Kaiser Permanente, which included basic mappings to ICD-10-CM in some of their CMT content.
 We thank the IHTSDO, the UK NHS Terminology Centre, and Kaiser Permanente for these contributions, which significantly reduced the resources and time required to produce the SNOMED CT to ICD-10-CM Map.
 We also thank CAP SNOMED Terminology Solutions Professional Services of the College of American Pathologists for their review of a subset of the Map and useful feedback.